Skip to content

 • Scopolamine, or “the devil’s breath,” is derived from the nightshade plant.
 It can cause various effects, including amnesia, confusion, and hallucinations.
 This drug is often used as a date rape drug and can be inhaled or ingested.

 The substance is called “Tranq” or “Zombie Drug” in colloquial language.
-Whilst xylazine is primarily used as an animal sedative, it has been identified as in illegal drug.
+Whilst xylazine is primarily used as an animal sedative, it has been identified as an illegal drug.
 It may result in skin degradation surrounding injection points, as cautioned by authorities.

 2. What is Scopolamine Zombie Drug?

 Scopolamine is a pharmaceutical agent that pertains to medications recognized as anticholinergics.
 This medication is indicated for treating various medical conditions, such as motion sickness, gastrointestinal disorders, and Parkinson’s disease.
-Scopolamine may be a preanesthetic agent to minimize secretions and avert nausea and vomiting while undergoing surgery.
+Scopolamine may be a pre-anesthetic agent to minimize secretions and avert nausea and vomiting while undergoing surgery.

 3. What are Drug Zombies?